 If you hand wash and hang dry your clothes overnight most fabrics will be wearable (except cotton or denim).
 If your clothes are a tiny bit damp in the morning, wear ’em anyway.
 Your hot ass body is one of the best travel dryers around.
 Seriously.

 You are a calorie burning factory designed to put out heat.
 More than half the food you eat goes to maintaining your body temperature, so use it.
 I routinely wear damp t-shirts and pants on trips when I’m in a hurry and things didn’t dry because it was a muggy rainy night.
 Stuff happens, but my clothes are always dry after 20 mins of walking in the sun.
 Your body heat is faster and more efficient than you think.
-As a last resort, pack your wet clothes in a plastic ziploc bag or a wet/dry bag and hang them later.

 Quick dry clothing is anything that dries fast enough to wear the next day.
 The best quick dry clothes are worth the extra cash (really), but you don’t have to break the bank to get a few essential pieces that last for years.